Elium/SendSlackMessageApexAction/README.md

 Sending real time information to members of your organization from Salesforce to Slack can be a pain.
 This APEX action removes all of the grunt work from that process and allows you to quickly and painlessly send Slack messages from a Salesforce flow.

 ## Setup
-A small amount of setup is required to begin using this component. <a href="">This article</a> will quickly walk you through all the setup requirements.
+A small amount of setup is required to begin using this component. <a href="https://www.linkedin.com/pulse/send-slack-messages-notifications-via-salesforce-flow-tyler-edwards">This article</a> will quickly walk you through all the setup requirements.

 ## Parameters
 **Bearer Token** (*String*): This parameter receives the *OAuth Token* provided by your Slack App.